 Baal Shem Tov, or Besht — the founder of Chasidism —

-Rosh Hashanah 2021 is the next Shmitah/Sabbatical year, when the Torah commands us to let the land rest, to share all the food, and to open our fences to the wild animals.
+Rosh Hashanah 2021 began the next Shmitah/Sabbatical year, when the Torah commands us to let the land rest, to share all the food, and to open our fences to the wild animals.
 It's never too soon to get ready by learning more about Shmitah.
 Here are some resources for study.
 The connection between Shmitah and Sinai also makes these good resources to study on Shavuot.
 (For more on Shavuot click here.)

 Download the Genesis-Shmitah text study sheets:

 Read "The Land Ethic" – Aldo Leopold's masterpiece of environmental visioning that started deep ecology

 Read "A Shabbat Shabbaton" – a short drash on the connections between Shabbat, Yom Kippur, and Shmitah – below.